tahakashif11/docs31/README.md

-first use node version 16.17.0 npm install -g yarn yarn install yarn start
+first use node version 16.17.0 than npm install -g yarn than yarn install than yarn start